google/applied-machine-learning-intensive/v2/xx_career_development/06_giving_and_receiving_feedback.md

 ![](res/feedback03.png)

 <!--
 Let’s apply those best practices to some examples.
 What’s the difference between the two pieces of feedback shown here?
-[Elicit student contributions and respond.]

 Truly helpful: “I” statement, behavior- and observation-focused, balanced, looking toward the future Er...not so helpful…: person-focused, vague, unkind, entirely critical, “you” statements